DeanSetyawan/Beginner-Programing-for-simple-program---python/README.md

 1. replace string
    - it usually use for replace one spesific string to new string
 2. string check
-   - it usually use to check string contain such as:
+   - it usually use to check string contain such as:\n
          - begin or end with one or bunch of spesific character
          - string contain only number
          - string contain only alphabet